Fallout 3: Downloadable content

 Fallout 3 was supported with five downloadable content (DLC) add-ons.
 The first DLC was Operation: Anchorage, which takes place inside a virtual reality simulation that depicts a battle between United States and Chinese soldiers in Anchorage, Alaska.
 The second DLC was The Pitt.
 Set in Pittsburgh, the player infiltrates a slaver compound, and looks for a cure for the mutant disease affecting the slave population.
-The third DLC, Broken Steel, takes place immediately after the events of main story, and revolves around the Brother of Steel's campaign to eliminate the remaining Enclave soldiers.
+The third DLC, Broken Steel, takes place immediately after the events of main story, and revolves around the Brotherhood of Steel's campaign to eliminate the remaining Enclave soldiers.
 The fourth DLC, Point Lookout, is set in Point Lookout State Park, where the player investigates the disappearance of a young girl.
-In the final DLC, Mothership Zeta, the player is abducted by aliens, and must escape from a UFO.
+In the final DLC, Mothership Zeta, the player is abducted by aliens and must escape from a UFO.

 Development on the DLC add-ons began roughly two months before Fallout 3s release.
-Only three add-ons were initially planned, but due to player feedback the number was increased to five.
+Only three add-ons were initially planned, but due to player feedback, the number was increased to five.
 Initially, the DLC add-ons were not released for the PlayStation 3 version.
 Lazard Capital Markets analyst Colin Sebastian speculated that this was likely the result of a deal with Bethesda by Sony's competitor, Microsoft.
-Howard offered a different explanation, and said it was due to more Xbox 360 owners paying for The Elder Scrolls IV: Oblivion DLC than PlayStation 3 owners.
+Howard offered a different explanation and said it was due to more Xbox 360 owners paying for The Elder Scrolls IV: Oblivion DLC than PlayStation 3 owners.
 By 2009, all five add-ons were made available to PlayStation 3 owners.